hashgraph/hedera-nft-auction-demo/README.md

 This node will be creating the `Topic Id` to share with the `Readonly` and `Validator` Nodes.

-Two ED25519 private/public keys will be required, one will be the `MASTER_KEY`, the other the `REFUND_KEY` for your node.
-Both public keys shared with whoever is setting up an auction.
+One additional ED25519 private/public key will be required, the `MASTER_KEY`. the key should be shared with whoever is setting up an auction account.

 ### Generating keys